Bakr-Salim/Bakr-Salim/README.md

 - 👋 Hi, I’m @Bakr-Salim
 - 👀 I’m interested in Software Engineering, Software Testing, and Artificial Intelligence.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Machine Learning.
 - 📫 How to reach me (GitHub website).

 <!---